Practical hybrid decoding scheme for parity-encoded spin systems: EXPERIMENTAL DEMONSTRATION

 The performance of the two methods differs significantly.
-The columns (a) and (b) in Fig.\ref{fig:9} indicate landscapes of the success probability for (a) the MCMC decoding and (b) the MCMC-BF hybrid decoding, respectively.
-In these figures, the top two figures are the success probability for finding the error-free code-state $\hat{\boldsymbol{z}}$, and the bottom two figures are the probability for finding any code-state $\hat{\boldsymbol{x}}=\boldsymbol{X}^{T}\boldsymbol{X}$, where $\boldsymbol{X}\in\{ \pm1\} ^{K}$ is any logical state.
-It is very important to note that the sizes of the sample $\{ \hat{\boldsymbol{x}}\}$ in the MCMC decoding and the decoded sample $\{ \hat{\boldsymbol{r}}\}$ in the MCMC-BF hybrid decoding differ significantly; they were $1200\tbinom{K}{2}$ in the MCMC decoding and $4\tbinom{K}{2}$ in the MCMC-BF hybrid decoding.
-This indicates that the number of iterations required for MCMC sampling was 300 times smaller for the MCMC-BF hybrid decoding than for the MCMC decoding.
+Columns (a) and (b) in Fig.\ref{fig:9} indicate landscapes of the success probability for (a) the MCMC decoding and (b) the MCMC-BF hybrid decoding, respectively.
+In Fig.\ref{fig:9}, the top row of figures shows the success probability of finding the error-free code state $\hat{\textbf{z}}$, and the bottom row of figures shows the probability for finding any code state $\hat{\textbf{x}}=\textbf{X}^{T}\textbf{X}$, where $\textbf{X}\in\{ \pm1\} ^{K}$ is any logical state.
+It is very important to note that the sizes of the sample $\{ \hat{\textbf{x}}\}$ for the MCMC decoding and the decoded sample $\{ \hat{\textbf{r}}\}$ for the MCMC-BF hybrid decoding differ significantly; they are $1200\tbinom{K}{2}$ in the MCMC decoding and $4\tbinom{K}{2}$ in the MCMC-BF hybrid decoding.
+This indicates that the number of iterations required for MCMC sampling is 300 times smaller for the MCMC-BF hybrid decoding than for the MCMC decoding.
 Therefore, the MCMC-BF hybrid decoding provides a better trade-off between error performance and decoding complexity if the decoding complexity of the BF decoding is negligible.
 We will revisit the validity of this assumption later.